-Proton therapy, although limited in availability, has advantages over gamma radiation therapy in that it deposits energy at a depth from the surface, whereas gamma radiation damages all tissues along the path of the beam.
+Proton therapy has advantages over gamma radiation therapy in that it deposits energy at a depth from the surface, whereas gamma radiation damages all tissues along the path of the beam.
 Proton beam therapy also can provide sharp margins that may result in less injury to immediately adjacent tissue and is thus particularly useful for tumors of the eye, the base of the brain, and the spine.

 Stereotactic radiation therapy is radiosurgery with precise stereotactic localization of a tumor to deliver a single high dose or multiple fractionated doses to a small intracranial or other target.
-It is frequently used to treat CNS metastases.
+It is frequently used to treat metastases to the central nervous system.
 Advantages include complete tumor killing where conventional surgery would not be possible and few adverse effects.
 Disadvantages include limitations involving the size of the area that can be treated and the potential danger to adjacent tissues because of the high dose of radiation.
 In addition, stereotactic radiation therapy cannot be used in all areas of the body.
 Patients must be immobilized and the target area kept completely still.

 Brachytherapy involves placement of radioactive seeds into the tumor bed itself (eg, in the prostate or cervix).
 Typically, placement is guided by CT or ultrasonography.
 Brachytherapy achieves higher effective radiation doses over a longer period than could be accomplished by fractionated, external beam radiation therapy.